isomerpages/moe-compassvalepri/_open-house-2023/FAQs.md

 We have designed our P1 curriculum structure to acclimatise pre-school children to the primary school routine.
 We note that increasingly, pre-schools have been teaching their students social skills and study skills which are useful for the children in the transition.

 **Q4.
 If my child faces challenges in his academic, what are the programmes or assistance available to support him/her?**<br>
-We have various programmes to provide additional learning support to our students, such as the Learning Support Programmes for Engllsh and Mathematics
+We have various programmes to provide additional learning support to our students, such as the Learning Support Programmes for English and Mathematics

 #### Recess, Lunch and Snack Breaks
 **Q5.
 Can you share what kind of food is available at the canteen?
 Is it healthier choice?** <br>